Queqiao-2: Mission

 Queqiao-2 was launched on 20 March 2024 at 00:31 UTC by a Long March 8 rocket from the Wenchang Space Launch Site, supporting China's Chang'e 6 in 2024 and future 7 and 8 lunar missions scheduled for 2026 and 2028 respectively.
-The upgraded Queqiao-2 entered lunar orbit on 24 March 2024 at 16:46 UTC, where it is expected to operate for 8–10 years and by using a elliptical frozen orbit of 200 km × 16,000 km with an inclination of 62.4°, instead of the halo orbit.
+The upgraded Queqiao-2 entered lunar orbit on 24 March 2024 at 16:46 UTC, where it is expected to operate for 8–10 years and by using an elliptical frozen orbit of 200 km × 16,000 km with an inclination of 62.4°, instead of the halo orbit.

 The initial mission of Queqiao-2 is to provide relay communication support for Chang'e 6.
 After Chang'e 6 completed its mission, it adjusted its orbit to provide services for Chang'e-7, Chang'e-8 and subsequent lunar exploration missions.
 In the future, Queqiao-2 will also work with Chang'e 7 and Chang'e 8 to build the International Lunar Research Station.

-Queqiao-2 also carries two smaller Deep Space Exploration Laboratory communication satellites, Tiandu-1 and Tiandu-2, to verify the technicality of the lunar communication and navigation constellation based on the Queqiao technology.
-After launch, the two satellites underwent lunar orbit insertion on 24 March 2024 at 17:43 UTC and entered a large elliptical orbit around the Moon (Both were attached to each other and separated in lunar orbit on 3 April 2024).
+Queqiao-2 also carries two smaller Deep Space Exploration Laboratory communication satellites, Tiandu-1 and Tiandu-2, as technology demonstrators of a constellation of lunar communication and navigation satellites.
+After launch, the two Tiandu satellites underwent lunar orbit insertion on 24 March 2024 at 17:43 UTC and entered a large elliptical orbit around the Moon (Both were attached to each other and separated in lunar orbit on 3 April 2024).
 Both are equipped with a communications payload and first one has a laser passive retroreflector and an in-space router, with another has navigational devices.
 In a large elliptical orbit around the moon, satellite-to-ground laser ranging are inter-satellite microwave ranging are to be carried out by these satellites via high-precision lunar orbit determination technology.

 On 12 April 2024, CNSA announced that Queqiao-2 had successfully completed in-orbit communication tests with Chang'e 4 on the far side of the moon and the Chang'e 6 probe while still on the ground.
 The satellite entered its targeted elliptical orbit on 2 April after a correction midway, near-moon braking and orbital manoeuvre around the moon.
 It facilitates communication between Earth and lunar probes signaling China's commitment to space exploration and international cooperation.

 On 23 September 2024, it was discovered by independent astronomer Scott Tilley that the satellite was instead in a 119.25° 1992 × 18679 km retrograde orbit.